1Dedios/1Dedios/README.md

 ## Whoami:

-- 🔭 I’m currently pursuing a Master's in Computer Science from Stevens Institute of Technology.
+- 🔭 Currently pursuing a MSc from Stevens Institute of Technology with focus on AI/ML.

-- 🌱 I’m currently finishing out V2 of my Portfolio, attending Hackathons && generally thinking about solutions to problems that I can build.
+- 🌱 I'm working on V2 of my Portfolio, attending Hackathons && generally thinking about solutions to problems that I can build.

-- 🤝 I’m looking for a **new work opportunity** || **to collaborate on OSS.**
+- 🤝 Always down for **new project opportunities** || **to collaborate on OSS.**

 - **PFP** is my face when the question warrants an "It depends..."

-- 👨‍💻 All of my projects are available either in Github or [Code Pen](https://codepen.io/1dedios) - soon it will be available in one place (my site).
+- 👨‍💻 All of my projects are available either in Github or [Code Pen](https://codepen.io/1dedios) - soon it will be available in one place (my portfolio site).

 - 📝 I will be adding a Technical blog to my site for my regularly written articles (coming soon)...